top of page

 Bestar can help you set up a branch office in Hong Kong by providing the following services:

-• Company incorporation: Bestar can help you incorporate a Hong Kong company that will serve as your branch office.
-This includes the preparation and filing of the necessary documents, as well as the appointment of a local director and secretary.
+• Company incorporation: Bestar can help you incorporate a Hong Kong company that will serve as your branch.
+This includes the preparation and filing of the necessary documents, as well as the appointment of an authorized representative and secretary.

-• Visa and work permit application: Bestar can help you apply for visas and work permits for your employees who will be working in your Hong Kong branch office.
+• Visa and work permit application: Bestar can help you apply for visas and work permits for your employees who will be working in your Hong Kong branch.
 This includes the preparation of the necessary documents and the submission of applications to the Immigration Department.

-• Office space rental: Bestar can help you find and rent office space for your Hong Kong branch office.
+• Office space rental: Bestar can help you find and rent office space for your Hong Kong branch.
 This includes the negotiation of lease terms and the coordination of the move-in process.

-• Accounting and taxation: Bestar can provide accounting and taxation services for your Hong Kong branch office.
+• Accounting and taxation: Bestar can provide accounting and taxation services for your Hong Kong branch.
 This includes the preparation of financial statements, the filing of tax returns, and the provision of tax advice.

-• Legal and regulatory compliance: Bestar can help you ensure that your Hong Kong branch office is in compliance with all applicable laws and regulations.
-This includes the provision of legal advice and the assistance with the filing of required reports.
+• Legal and regulatory compliance: Bestar can help you ensure that your Hong Kong branch is in compliance with all applicable laws and regulations.
+This includes the provision of professional advice and the assistance with the filing of required reports.

-In addition to these services, Bestar can also provide you with guidance and support throughout the entire process of setting up a branch office in Hong Kong.
-They have a team of experienced professionals who can help you navigate the complex regulatory environment and ensure that your branch office is set up for success.
+In addition to these services, Bestar can also provide you with guidance and support throughout the entire process of setting up a branch in Hong Kong.
+We have a team of experienced professionals who can help you navigate the complex regulatory environment and ensure that your branch is set up for success.

 • Expertise: Bestar has a team of experienced professionals who can help you navigate the complex regulatory environment and ensure that your branch office is set up for success.